KidPiano/LeetCode/README.md

 | &#9744; | 1210 | [Minimum Moves to Reach Target with Rotations](https://leetcode.com/problems/minimum-moves-to-reach-target-with-rotations/) | [Java](Problems/1210_Minimum-Moves-to-Reach-Target-with-Rotations/Solution.md) | [Explanation](Problems/1210_Minimum-Moves-to-Reach-Target-with-Rotations/Explanation.md) | Hard |

 Do you have a better solution?
 Do you have a better explanation?
 Can you write the code cleaner?
-If so, please email me at geoffhuang.cs@gmail.com!If not, feel free to still email me :blush:
+If so, please email me at geoffhuang.cs@gmail.com!If not, feel free to email me anyways :blush: